-Over thousands of LED lights set up on sakura trees along Meguro river.
+Over a thousand of LED lights are set up on sakura cherry blossoms trees along the Meguro river.
 This winter’s illumination theme was “Ao No Dokutsu” or blue cavern.
-This illumination attracted so many visitors and because of so many enthusiasts the illumination only took place on weekdays.

-“Artelligent Christmas” was the theme of of Keyakizaka street illumination.
-The colour of the light changes from white to red turning the street into the brightest place in Tokyo.
+“Artelligent Christmas” was the theme of Keyakizaka street illumination festival this year.
+The LED lights were set up on the trees along the Keyakizaka street.
+The colour of the light changed from white to red turning the street into the brightest place in Tokyo.

-Taking place within Midtown complex in Roppongi, this year illumination’s theme is “Midtown’s Christmas”.
+Taking place within the Midtown complex in Roppongi, this year illumination theme was “Midtown’s Christmas”.
 Tokyo Midtown’s illumination spot is one of the most visited illumination site.
-Because of that, people start flocking the area as early as 4 pm trying to secure the best spot for pictures taking.
+Because of that, people started flocking the area as early as 4 pm, trying to secure the best spot for pictures taking.

-Although there are several illumination spots within Marunouchi area, the Nakadori street is the most popular.
-Nakadori street’s strategic location that is adjacent to offices, cafes and shopping arcade, makes this illumination spot the most accessible for many people especially those working nearby.
+Although there are several illumination spots within the Marunouchi area, the Nakadori street is the most popular amongst all.
+The Nakadori street’s strategic location that is adjacent to many offices, cafes and shopping arcade, made this illumination spot the most accessible for many people especially those who are working nearby the area.

-Tokyo Station illumination 2014 held different vibe to many people because it was held to commemorate 100 years’ station anniversary.
+The Tokyo Station illumination festival 2014 gave a special vibe to many people because it was held to commemorate its 100 years’ station anniversary.
 For this reason alone, there were so many people came and enjoyed Tokyo Station’s illumination.

 Located within walking distance from Ginza, the Caretta Shiodome illumination theme this year was “Canyon D’Azur”.
-People particularly were interested in light tunnel within the illumination area and 20 minutes session of illumination show.
+People particularly were interested in the light tunnel within the illumination area, spent time there for pictures taking and enjoyed the 20 minutes of an illumination show.

-The illumination was slightly different than other spots in Tokyo as it took place inside the Venus Fort mall.
-The Venus Fort mall is famous shopping spot especially for tourists coming from southeast Asia.
+The Odaiba illumination was slightly different than other spots in Tokyo as it took place inside the Venus Fort mall.
+The Venus Fort mall is a famous shopping spot especially for tourists coming from southeast Asia countries.
 Although there were not as many LED lights as other famous illumination spots, many people were still interested in this place.
 When shopping was involved, illumination was always a bonus.